mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 *There is considerable controversy about this technique.* However developing hyperComponents which heavily relies on long strings of Tailwind classes became a more manageable task by extracting the class list into a local Astro `tw` constant.

-One potential problem with this strategy is losing code completion and Intellisense for Tailwind which VSCode triggers when edits are made to an elements 'class' attribute.
+One potential problem with this strategy is losing code completion and Intellisense for Tailwind which VSCode triggers when edits are made to an element's `class` attribute.
 However, this can be restored by opening VSCode Settings and searching for `TailwindCSS: Class Attributes`.
 Click the `Add Item` button and include the string value `tw`.
-Now when you modify properties of the `tw` constant, you should be offered Tailwind code completion suggestions and Intellisense.
+Now when you edit the properties of the `tw` constant, you should be offered Tailwind code completion suggestions and Intellisense.

 Before you walk away and try to refactor all the example code in this library, you may give this strategy a try and see if you might end up liking it.